Fall in Buena Vista

 To experience autumn in Buena Vista, check out these stunning destinations:

-To get there, head to the only stoplight in downtown Buena Vista at the intersection of U.S. 24 and Main Street, turn onto West Main Street which turns into County Road 306 and keep going for 20 miles.
+Directions: In the town of Buena Vista at the intersection of U.S. 24 and Main Street, turn onto West Main Street which becomes County Road 306.

 Cottonwood Lake is another beautiful location to experience autumn.
 The glistening water, Colorado sunshine and gorgeous scenery at Cottonwood Lake make it a great escape for a picnic lunch, stroll around the lake, fishing trip, or a canoe or kayak trip.